Leica R4–R7: R5 / RE

 Introduced in 1987 the R5 offered variable program mode and, more importantly, automatic TTL flash exposure measurement for the first time in a Leica camera along with control improvements of the R4s.
 Flash metering required a second light receptor in the base and measured full field only off the film itself during exposure.
 Other improvements included a faster shutter speed of 1/2000 s (compared to 1/1000 s on the R4) and a true high-eyepoint viewfinder with diopter correction.
 The brightness of the focusing screens has also been increased significantly, to the level of Minolta's infamous "Acute Matte" screens.
-In comparison to the earlier models of the R4, it's upgraded successor R5 proved to be a very reliable and well-received SLR camera, although manual focusing was already considered obsolete by the time it appeared, as most other SLR manufacturers switched to new developed auto focus systems during the late 1980's.
+In comparison to the earlier models of the R4, its upgraded successor R5 proved to be a very reliable and well-received SLR camera, although manual focusing was already considered obsolete by the time it appeared, as most other SLR manufacturers switched to newly-developed autofocus systems during the late 1980s.

-The RE was, like the earlier R4s, a lower cost reduced feature version with final assembly in Solms, Germany.
+The R-E was, like the earlier R4s, a lower cost reduced feature version with final assembly in Solms, Germany.
 All subsequent R series cameras were assembled in Solms, however the factory in Portugal continued to produce sub assemblies and accessories.